Rainyan/nt-festive-decorations/nt-halloween-decorations/readme.md

 #### Server cvars
 * *sm_festive_decorations_halloween_version* — Plugin version.
 * *sm_festive_decorations_halloween_limit* — How many !pumpkins per round can each player spawn.
-Limited for performance/fps reasons.
+Limited for performance/fps reasons; game could get very sluggish otherwise if someone spams the command.
 Default: 20.
 Value range: 0 - 1000.
 * *sm_festive_decorations_halloween_specs_may_spawn* — Whether spectators are allowed to !pumpkin.
 0: spectators can never spawn !pumpkins, 1: spectators can always spawn !pumpkins visible to all players, 2: spectator !pumpkins are only visible to other spectating players.
+Recommended to be set as 2 so spec pumpkins will never distract living players.
 Default: 2.
 Value range: 0-2.

 #### Configuring pre-placed decorations